 Marie received her PhD from the University of Copenhagen in 2009 with the thesis: The Present-absent border.
 Everyday Europeanisation processes in a twin-town on the German-Polish border.
-She was a visiting fellow at the Center for Migration Studies, University of British Columbia, Canada, 2021, and a visiting fellow in 2012 at Nijmegen Centre for Border Studies, Radboud University.
+She was a visiting fellow in 2012 at Nijmegen Centre for Border Studies, Radboud University, and is preparing for being a visiting researcher at the University of British Columbia (autumn 2021).
 In 2020 Marie was a Senior Fellow (online) at the ISEK-Labor Populäre Kulturen, University of Zürich.